herd/herdtools7/pac_tests/notes/ordering/ordering.md

 can write `x` in `x0` with probability `0.5`, or `0b1...10...0 ^ x` with
 probability `0.5` (the number of `1` is the number of bits in the pac field).
-For this reason my implementation in herd7 will raise an user error if we try to add two pac field in a pointer using the `pac*` instruction.
+For this reason my implementation in herd7 will raise a user error if we try to add two pac field in a pointer using the `pac*` instruction.

 ## Hash collisions